-Your initial appointment will be 60 minutes and will include a discussion of your complete medical and psychiatric history and a focus on your current symptoms.
-You and your Psychiatric Provider will then create a treatment plan and schedule a follow-up appointment.
+Your initial appointment will be 50 minutes and will include a discussion of your complete medical and psychiatric history and a focus on your current symptoms.
+You and your medical provider will then create a treatment plan and schedule a follow-up appointment.
 After the appointment, your nurse will review the treatment plan with your doctor and send the medication to your local pharmacy that day.

 Questions about Psychiatry

-Patient appointments and communication are with highly skilled and experienced psychiatric nurse practitioners, supported by a medical team psychiatrist who will review the medication treatment plan.
+Patient appointments and communication are with highly skilled and experienced psychiatric nurse practitioners, supported by a medical doctor and psychiatrist available to review medication treatment plans.
 If there are any changes, your nurse will get in touch with you to discuss.

 Yes, of course.
 Your information will be transmitted on encrypted, HIPAA compliant softwares.